-One of the pieces in the collection, Grace, has been developed from my interest in women pioneers of circus.
+The thread of fictional stories that comprise Grace, have been developed from my interest in women pioneers of circus.

 The poem Mercurial was written in 2018 and is included in Women Who Dare, a series of seven poems and five prints.

-The story, Grace, expands the same ideas into a prose narrative.
+The stories in Grace, expand the same ideas into a prose narrative.

 Return to bookshelf.